 Rabbit Holes

-Once you enter the world of turntables and vinyl, you can go down one of many rabbit holes from where it can be hard to re-emerge.
-The Dunning-Kruger effect causes people to over-rate their level of understanding of topics they don’t realise they understand very little about.
-This gives us the classic: “A little knowledge is a dangerous thing”, “You don’t know what you don’t know”, the Darwin Awards, etc.
+Once you enter the world of turntables you can go down one of many rabbit holes.
+The Dunning-Kruger effect causes people to over-rate their level of understanding of topics they understand very little about, yielding the classic: “A little knowledge is a dangerous thing”, “You don’t know what you don’t know” and Darwin Awards.

 Manufacturer-Specified Alignments